josherrickson/workshop-margins/stata_markdown/stata.md

 If our `at` contains multiple values of `age`, we'll get too many uninteresting results, so repeat with `margins race, at(age = (45)) pwcompare(pv)`.

+Be precise your choice of `age` values - junk in, junk out.

 # Continuous-continuous interactions

 With a continuous-continuous interaction, we generally want to estimate the